Our Library

 Try Sora online here .
 Read or listen to a book.
 Unlock it's secrets.

 Top of the South Readers' Cup Challenge.
-2026 The list of books has yet to be finalised.
-Please see Ms Ayres if you would like to join a reading challenge team
+2026 The list of books and team has been finalised.
+See above

 Battle of the Bibliophiles 2026 Twelve books for a Year 10 team to read including Epic database navigation.